Restriction for vessels coming to Argentina due to Covid-19

-Valid from Sept 10th 2020, Vessels arriving from any country abroad with less than 14 days of navigation since last port of call are not being required for ‘quarantine period’; testing of crew onboard will be conducted upon arrival at each loading port roads.
+Valid from Sept 10th 2020, Vessels arriving from any country abroad with less than 14 days of navigation since last port of call are so far not being required for ‘quarantine period’; testing of crew onboard will be conducted upon arrival at each loading port roads.

-So far, Crewmembers are not allowed to disembark at all ports nationwide, so no crew changes can be effected time being.
+Crewmembers are not allowed to disembark at all ports nationwide, so no crew changes can be effected time being

 Pilot Services – embarking/disembarking at Recalada

 Uruguayan authorities are requesting to all Argentine citizens entering to their country (by land or river) a negative COVID test.